environment more sustainable

 what we could become if we took advantage of our extraordinary location: the green crossroads of New England

-Hartford has undertaken significant efforts to be one of the greenest cities in New England.
-In 2018, we adopted an award-winning Climate Action Plan, and we have heard loud and clear that there’s more to do.
-In this next City Plan, we have to continue our push to become a national leader in cleaning up our environment.
+Already, there have been undertaken significant efforts to be one of the greenest regions in New England.
+In 2018, Hartford adopted an award-winning Climate Action Plan.
+There’s been national recognition for our environmental efforts in agriculture, renewable energy, active transportation, and riverfront renewal, but there’s more to be done as climate change threats become direr.
+The region should continue to push to become a national leader in cleaning up our environment.
 We must ensure that more people connect environmental stewardship with improving public health, advancing the economy, and promoting social equity.
-We can’t reverse the last 400 years of environmental degradation.

 Agriculture & Open Space

 The Valley’s deep and fertile soil has made it an agricultural powerhouse for centuries.
 While the last 60 years have seen much farmland converted to suburban use, thousands of acres are still productive and more could be returned to farming by leveraging recent trends and market demand.
 Consumers today value organic produce from local growers, especially family farms.
 The growing number of Valley brewers, vintners, and restaurateurs prefer to source local hops, grapes, and vegetables, and climate change is likely to expand regional crop capacity.

 Agriculture creates jobs, preserves open space and natural beauty, and support cultural tourism.
 Regional farmers and purveyors can partner with UConn, whose roots are in advanced agricultural research, to produce new crops and hybrids.
 Expanded offerings from wineries, breweries, coffee roasters, artisan cheesemakers and chocolate makers can combine agriculture, entrepreneurship, and cultural tourism to enhance our economy and quality of place.